6 Tips to Make Your Email Signature More Professional

 Image Source: Yesware

 Even if you haven’t met the above person, you know how she looks and her name and job title.
-As you can see, your email signature can act as your business card.

 Include links to social media